sameerbagwe/k8sLabSetup/README.md

 ### A] Download and setup Kubespray

-**Step 1:**  We will use the iMac/Macbook as the Ansible control node.
+##### :memo: We will use the iMac/Macbook as the Ansible control node.
 Set the desired  environment parameters.
 ```bash
 # Set desired Project Home
 export PROJECT_HOME=$HOME/Projects/k8s